sourcegraph/handbook/content/strategy-goals/strategy/code-graph/index.md

 ## Themes

 Apart from the work each of our teams do for our mission, across Code Graph we're particularly focused now on improving the **discoverability** and **ease-of-use** around our [use cases](../index.md#use-cases).
-There are a few key reasons why this is important:
+There are a few reasons why this is important:

 - Focusing on use cases ensures we're prioritizing areas where people get real value out of the product.
 - Improving discoverability reduces the chance of people giving up on our features because they are too complicated/not intuitive